dialogue2018/abhiramr.github.io/README.md

 # About

-This is the source code of my personal blog.
-The theme is based on [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) by Dean Attali.
+This is the repository for source code of my personal blog.
+The theme is based on [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) by Dean Attali. :)